• Skip to primary navigation

 Pan seared duck breast pin with text header in color block.

-Crispy, pan-seared duck breast is such an easy dinner to make, it’s perfect for date night, or any night when you want to elevate dinner!
-I simply sear seasoned duck breasts until they are golden-brown, crispy, and perfectly tender!
+Pan-seared duck breast is such an easy dinner to make, and it’s perfect for date night or any night when you want to elevate dinner.
+I sear the duck breasts until they are golden brown, crispy, and tender.

 Perfectly pan seared duck breast sliced and served on wooden cutting board.